centrahq/api-documentation/pages/03.fe-development/11.backinstock/docs.md

 #### How to use

 When a subscriber requests to be notified of an item the tag `Rule - Waiting For Product Alert` will be applied, and then when stock is updated and the subscriber should be notified the tag is replaced with `Rule - Product Alert Triggered`, theese tags can be used to setup automation for notifying your subscribers.
 Refer to Rule documentation for details.
+Centra syncronises stock with rule every 15 minutes and only if stock level of the product is above 10.

 Email templates used in the automation can use custom fields set for the notification.
 Fields are accessible in the template as `CustomField:Rule-ProductAlert.<field_name>`.
 Refer to the [list](#Available fields) below to see what data is available for back in stock email templates.